Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely

-Despite the advantages of AHP, it has multiple shortcomings - one being its reliance on expert opinion which might be biased.
+Despite the advantages of AHP, it has multiple shortcomings (e.g., it may be influenced by potentially biased expert opinion, it is unable to handle factor interdependencies, and it is limited to a defined factor decision space).
 So we explored existing alternative methods, such as ANP and Fuzzy AHP, and we designed novel variants of AHP, such as Nested AHP, 1-N AHP, and a hybrid Fuzzy 1-N AHP.
 Each of these approaches offered unique advantages over the original AHP approach, and contributed towards the robustness of our analysis by addressing different shortcomings of the AHP method.

-For instance, AHP functions under the assumption that the criteria are independent of each other (5.2.8), which is fairly uncommon to achieve in real world scenarios, especially in ecological settings.
+For instance, AHP functions under the assumption that the criteria are independent of each other (\nameref{S1_Table}, 5.2.8), which is fairly uncommon to achieve in real world scenarios, especially in ecological settings.
 For this reason, we used ANP to capture the criteria dependencies, and the results of ANP were accommodated into our proposed solution.
-Another shortcoming being addressed by our approach is that we tested the uncertainty in the decision space (5.2.24) by checking the likelihood of rank reversals using Fuzzy AHP and Fuzzy 1-N AHP, thus ensuring that our solution is robust to uncertainties in the decision space.
+Another shortcoming being addressed by our approach is that we tested the uncertainty in the decision space (\nameref{S1_Table}, 5.2.24) by checking the likelihood of rank reversals using Fuzzy AHP and Fuzzy 1-N AHP, thus ensuring that our solution is robust to uncertainties in the decision space.
 Within Fuzzy AHP, we introduced another novel methodology which involved using Monte Carlo simulations to get randomized values of fuzziness instead of relying on the domain experts.
 This way we managed to quickly run a variety of scenarios of AHP while excluding the need of domain experts.
-Lastly, the “external” influence on decision (5.2.26) is accommodated by expanding to the breadth of all possible factors that might influence the decision space using 1-N AHP.
+Lastly, the “external” influence on decision (\nameref{S1_Table}, 5.2.26) is accommodated by expanding to the breadth of all possible factors that might influence the decision space using 1-N AHP.

 To conclude, we incorporated the variability of these different approaches into a new robust composite variable, one which overcomes the shortcomings of AHP.
 We can use this ensemble variable as an adaptable and reliable decision making tool to plan remediation methods for the river Ganga.